 Europe got an award and induction in the Swedish Hall of Fame recently!
 How did you react when you found this out?

 Joey Tempest: Yeah.
 They emailed us and said, “This is a big secret.
 You can’t tell anybody, but you’re going to be inducted to the Swedish Music Hall of Fame together with all those bands,” Abba, Roxette, and all those bands, and all these Swedish artists as well.
 So that was a big thing for us.
 So, we were looking forward to it, and the ceremony was beautiful.
 They got artists to play our songs for us.
-We were sitting in the audience listening to our songs, somebody else playing it.
-It was a big honour for us, really cool.
+We were sitting in the audience listening to our songs, somebody else playing them.
+It was a big honor for us, really cool.

 How about your tour plans?
 So, now we got the summer festivals and the UK tour in Autumn.
-What about December and the year 2019, is there going to be more dates announced soon?
+What about December and the year 2019?
+Is there going to be more dates announced soon?

-But do you have plans to add more dates for Europe, Canada or the US?
+But do you have plans to add more dates for Europe, Canada, or the US?

 Joey Tempest: Maybe, yeah, because nothing is decided.
 And if I say something and then it doesn’t happen later, I’m the guilty one!
-“Laughs”.
+“Laughs.”
 But we do tour the whole year to 2019 as well.
 And then we’re planning on recording at the beginning of 2020, yeah, the next album.

-Ah, the next album is coming already then?
+Ah, the next album is coming already, then?

 EUROPE LIVE PICTURES FROM TUSKA FESTIVAL 2018